top of page

 DURATION: c.
 17'

-for flute, clarinet, horn in F, violin, violoncello, piano, 2 percussionists
+for flute, clarinet, horn in F, violin, violoncello, piano, and 2 percussionists

 DURATION: c.
 8-9'